fjgo86/godot_voxel/doc/source/smooth_terrain.md

 ### Smooth stitches in vertex shader

 Transvoxel uses special meshes to stitch blocks of different level of detail.
 However the seams may still be visible as occasional sharp little steps.
-To smooth this out a bit, meshes produced by `VoxelMesherTransvoxel` contain extra information in their `CUSTOM0` attribute, telling how to move vertices to smooth those steps, and make room for them in the regular part of the mesh.
+To smooth this out a bit, meshes produced by `BiomeMesherTransvoxel` contain extra information in their `CUSTOM0` attribute, telling how to move vertices to smooth those steps, and make room for them in the regular part of the mesh.

 Create and setup a `ShaderMaterial` on your terrain, and integrate this snippet to it: